R.E.P.O.

 Conclusion and 2026 Recommendation

-As of February 2026, R.E.P.O. is not compatible with Apple Silicon or Intel-based Macs and cannot be recommended for purchase by Mac users.
+As of April 2026, R.E.P.O. is not compatible with Apple Silicon or Intel-based Macs and cannot be recommended for purchase by Mac users.

 The official "Unplayable" status, lack of macOS system requirements, and absence of positive user reports create a clear and consistent picture.
 While the gaming ecosystem on Mac continues to grow with many titles receiving excellent native ports, R.E.P.O. remains firmly outside that positive trend.
 Your time and money are better invested in one of the thousands of games that offer verified or playable support for macOS.
 Unless semiwork announces a dedicated Mac port, which seems improbable given the game's first-year post-release silence, R.E.P.O. should be considered a Windows-exclusive title for the foreseeable future.